alpsteam/autonomous-labs/lab-2.md

 ---
 layout: default
-title: Lab 2
+title: Lab 2 Some other title
 ---

-# Lab 2

-> First we can provide a very short description with the purpose of the lab, like this:
+# 🚀 Labs 2: Some other title

 In this lab we will build a small RESTful API with a Helidon microservice.
 We will connect the microservice to Oracle Autonomous Transaction Processing DB and deploy our application to Kubernetes using a CI/CD pipeline.

 ## Table of contents

-> A table of contents which links to each section, like this:

 * [Prerequisites](#prerequisites)
 * [Introduction to Microservices](#introduction-to-microservices)